jaywardell/CrossSum/README.md

 ## View Layer

-The most interesting view in the app is `GamePlayView`, which contains all the controls and labels that are used in the game.
-GamePlayView inherits from FlexibleLayoutView, a UIView subclass that keeps track of the layout of the screen (portrait or landscape, iPad or iPhone, etc.) and chooses based on that which autolayout constraints to use.
+The most interesting view in the app is `GamePlayView`, which contains all the controls and labels that are used in the game.  `GamePlayView` inherits from `FlexibleLayoutView`, a `UIView` subclass that keeps track of the layout of the screen (portrait or landscape, iPad or iPhone, etc.) and chooses based on that which autolayout constraints to use.
 GamePlayView also vends its subviews as properties to be used by client code.

 `ExpressionChooserView` presents the grid to the user and handles user selection of the grid.